Alfresco/alfresco-community-repo/ReadMe.txt

 Using Eclipse

+  - Run "gradlew eclipse".
+This will generate the eclipse project files.
   - Start Eclipse in the usual way.
     Note: make sure the WAR dependancies have been exploded before opening Eclispe.
   - Import projects found in rm-server and rm-share directories.